ai-cfia/dev-rel-docs/Tooling/Apps/GitHub/GitHub-Copilot.md

 accept them.
 If a suggestion is not accurate, you can modify it before accepting.

-There is also a chat section that is similar to chatGPT.
+There is also a chat section that is similar to ChatGPT.

 ![alt text](images/chat.png)